PhD in Chemistry and Biochemistry

 What are the coursework requirements for completion of the degree program?

-Our program requires a series of courses designed to supplement the mentored laboratory research aspects of the medicinal biochemistry PhD program.
+Our program requires a series of courses designed to supplement the mentored laboratory research aspects of the Chemistry and Biochemistry PhD program.
 The majority of this coursework (with the exception of seminars, dissertation, and laboratory research credit) can be completed within the first 3-4 semesters of the program (1.5 – 2 years).
 Please see the following link for details on required coursework.

-What are my career options with a PhD in Medicinal Biochemistry?
+What are my career options with a PhD in Chemistry and Biochemistry?